We believe that a smooth, positive and exciting transition from Year 6 to Year 7 is crucial to the start of the students’ time at Catmose College.

 - The student handbook that is sent out to all parents and provides a variety of information required prior to transfer.

-- The induction evening on Tuesday 25 August.
-On this evening there will be opportunities to meet key staff within the college, be made aware of College expectations and meet tutors who will be a key part of the student’s life through their time at the College.
+- The induction evening where there will be opportunities to meet key staff within the College, be made aware of College expectations and meet tutors who will be a key part of the student’s life through their time at the College.

 Primary partners are required to complete a transition document for each student.
 This document requests key information on a number of areas: